Open Bible Data Home About News OET Key

 with,me from,Lebanon bride with,me from,Lebanon come descend from,peak Amana from,top Senir and,Hermon from,dens lions from,mountains leopards

 This entire verse is a metaphor.
-This is poetry and the author is not literally indicating that the woman is physically in the mountains and near wild and dangerous animals.
-Rather, the author is using this metaphor to express the man’s feelings regarding being physically distant from the woman and his strong desire to have the woman near him and away from anything that could harm her.
-If it would be helpful in your language, you could state the meaning plainly using a simile as modeled by the UST.
+This is poetry and the writer is not literally indicating that the woman is in the mountains and in danger.
+Rather, he is using this metaphor to express his feelings regarding the distance between them and his strong desire to have her near him.
+If it would be helpful in your language, you could state the meaning plainly.

 Note 2 topic: figures-of-speech / go